flaviostutz/prsls-online-march-2022/15_Processing events with EventBridge/README.md

 To learn more about content-based filtering with EventBridge, have a read of [this post](https://www.tbray.org/ongoing/When/201x/2019/12/18/Content-based-filtering) by Tim Bray.

-8. Modify `serverless.yml` to add the permission to `sns:Publish` to the SNS topic, under `provider.iamRoleStatements`
+8. Modify `serverless.yml` to add the permission to `sns:Publish` to the SNS topic, under `provider.iam.role.statements`

 ```yml
 - Effect: Allow